bigBagBoogy/bigBagBoogy.github.io/bigBagBoogy.md

 add user SVG submission - [x]

+get new mint contracts for both polygon and ehtereum with higher gas limits and without the "is Ownable"

 add logging event and user copy contract address + tokenID for ethereum

 const toAddress = "0xEC5DBFed2e8A5E88De2AC7a9E5884B0bD4F6Ca7f"; should be changed to: